Post

 \[(y\pm y^{\prime})^2 = y^2 \pm 2yy^{\prime} + {y^{\prime}}^2 \geq 0\]

-From this and the definition of $z$, we obtain two inequalities:
+From this and the definition of $z$, we can derive two inequalities:

 \[(a)\ 2yy^{\prime} \leq y^2 + {y^{\prime}}^2 = z, \qquad (b)\ 2yy^{\prime} \geq -(y^2 + {y^{\prime}}^2) = -z \label{eqn:inequalities}\tag{5}\]